ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 **Thursday 2/27/2020**

 of the Winter quarter.
-The final exam:
+The final exam will be:

 **B Section: Thursday, March 19, 8am**